UBC-Solar/sunlink/README.md

 GRAFANA_TOKEN=""
 ```

-The fields with empty values all need to be filled except for the access tokens.
-These fields should be manually filled once the docker containers are spun up.
+The fields with empty values all need to be filled _except for the access tokens_.
+These fields should be manually filled once the cluster is spun up.
 An example of what a valid `.env` file will look like **before** spinning up the cluster is given below:

 ```env
 # Grafana environment variables